continuedev/continue/docs/docs/chat/how-to-use-it.md

 ## Highlight a code section to include as context

-You select a code section with your mouse, press `cmd/ctrl+L`, and then ask for it to be explained to you or request it to be refactored in some way.
+You select a code section with your mouse, press `cmd/ctrl + L`, and then ask for it to be explained to you or request it to be refactored in some way.

 ## Reference context with the @ symbol